szilard/benchm-dataframes/README.md

 This is far from a comprehensive benchmark.
 It is my attempt to *quickly* get an idea of the order of magnitude of running times for aggregations and joins on datasets of sizes of interest to *me* at the moment.
 The results are expected to vary with hardware, dataset size, structure etc.
-In addition, one might say that queries in real practice are more complex and their running times depend not only on how fast are these primitives, but also on how the query planner/optimizer (if applicable) can deal with the given complexity.
+In addition, one might say that data operations/queries in real practice are more complex and their running times depend not only on how fast are these primitives, but also on how the query planner/optimizer (if applicable) can deal with the given complexity.
 Again, a comprehensive SQL benchmark is out of scope here (but see e.g. TPC-DS).